 Revolver Brewing BLDG 5 Brewery and Taproom – next to the stadium

 Revolver Brewing of Granbury, Texas has opened a brewpub/outpost at Texas Live!, right next to the Rangers new stadium.
 “Revolver Brewing BLDG 5 Brewery and Taproom” opened in February 2020.
 There’s a small-batch pilot brewing system on site, brewing up experimental offerings.
-Their well-known and widely distributed beers, such as Blood and Honey, are also available on tap.
+On Opening Day 2021, there were about a dozen beers on tap, nearly all of them only available at this outpost.

 Other Places to Visit When in Arlington Texas